kenballus/smtp-garden/images/james-maildir/README.md

 ## Future Work
 - With minimal adaptation, this image may serve as a basis for other James variants which could employ procmail, maildrop, fdm, or other test subject tools, as needed.
 - Modularization of the custom Java class, so it can be built independently of the main project.
-This would enable "drop in" suppport, improving the development-testing cycle
+This would enable "drop in" support, improving the development-testing cycle